-Want to lead your education business to significant growth?
+Want to lead your learning business to significant growth?
 It pays to follow the lead of successful Internet marketers.

 The term “Internet marketer” doesn’t mean just any old company or person who markets things online.
 Rather, it applies specifically to entrepreneurs who make their living – and in some cases make a fortune – primarily through marketing and selling effectively online.
-People like Jeff Walker, or Brendon Burchard, or the guys over at Internet Business Mastery (whose podcast I recommend).
+People like Jeff Walker, or Brendon Burchard, or Mari Smith.

 1. Value first

-We talk about value often here at Tagoras, and it is arguably the central focus of Leading the Learning Revolution.
+We talk about value often here at Leading Learning, and it is arguably the central focus of Leading the Learning Revolution.
 Successful Internet marketers understand that one of the only ways to get and hold a prospective customer’s attention these days is by offering something valuable up front.